Highwayman (The Highwaymen album)

 Highwayman is the first studio album released by country supergroup The Highwaymen, comprising Kris Kristofferson, Johnny Cash, Waylon Jennings and Willie Nelson.
-Highwayman, released through Columbia Records in 1985, was the group's first and most successful album.
+Highwayman, released on Columbia Records in 1985, was the group's first and most successful album.

 Background

 All four musicians had long been admirers of each other's work.
 Cash, who got his start at Sun Records in the mid-fifties, shared an apartment with Jennings between marriages in the late sixties, a time when both Jennings and Nelson were growing weary of Nashville’s stale recording practices.
 When Kristofferson emerged as a new voice for progressive country songwriting around this time, all three covered his songs, with Cash’s version of "Sunday Morning Coming Down" becoming a smash, and heralded the younger musician as a unique talent.
 Jennings, Nelson, and Kristofferson would go on to enjoy immense success as part of the Outlaw movement in the seventies, with Waylon and Willie recording several albums and embarking on lucrative tours.
 By the mid-eighties, Nelson remained the most relevant on the charts while the careers of the other three had lulled somewhat.
 As Nelson biographer Joe Nick Patoski puts it, "The strength-in-numbers collaboration aimed to bolster the careers of four giants old enough to be regarded as legends but who were no longer considered suitable for contemporary country radio."
 In his 1996 memoir Waylon, Jennings recalled: